 - The Best Educational Apps and Games for Kids (Lifehacker)

 If your kid needs a little more balance in the screen time department, check out A Simple Trick to Limit Screen Time – And Get a Happier Kid, Too.
-If you’re ravenous for more great apps, you’ll need 3 Secrets to Finding Awesome Apps for Your Kids for tips on how to select a good quality educational app.

 What’s your favorite educational app for kids?
 Share your pick in a comment below!